-The Soul among all the problems that philosophy deals with is that of our essence and its immortality, which has never ceased to worry humanity.
-Everywhere and in all times, the systems and doctrines on this subject have come and gone, with variety and contradiction, and the word Anima has served to designate the most varied concepts of existence and the most varied nuances of being.
+The Soul among all the problems that philosophy deals with is that of our essence and its immortality, which has never ceased to worry about humanity.
+Everywhere and in all times, the systems and doctrines on this subject have come and gone, with variety and contradiction, and the word soul has served to designate the most varied concepts of existence and the most varied nuances of being.

 The first aspect, the body, with its threefold modality, the second, the soul, seat of the will-intellect, which properly constitutes the human personality, with its triple expression, the third, the spirit, with its three powers.
 These three aspects of man are not completely distinct and separate, but they are one inside the other like the colors of the spectrum, which, although they follow one another, cannot be completely distinguished because they are fused into one another.

 Starting from the body, and through the soul going up to the highest degree of the spirit, all the gradations are found, as when one passes from the shadow to the light through the penumbra.
-Inversely, from the highest parts of the spirit to the gross physical ones, all the shades of radiation are covered, just as from light we pass to darkness through twilight.
+Inversely, from the highest parts of the spirit to the gross physical ones, all the shades of radiation are covered, just as from light, we pass to darkness through twilight.

-The divine spark has darkened more and more in man, and has lost the intimate union with God.
+The divine spark has darkened more and more in man and has lost the intimate union with God.
 Because of this general decay and the partial relaxation of the links between the elements, the lower part which in man was originally a luminous body, it has become our material body; therefore man has been subjected to dissolution in the three main parts of his constitution.